Pallid sturgeon: Habitat

 Pallid sturgeon prefer moderate to swift river currents and most captured specimens have been recovered in rivers and streams in which the current averages between 0.33 and 2.9 ft/s.
 They also prefer turbid waterways and water depths between 3 and 25 ft.
 The species is more commonly found where sandy substrates are plentiful, but also lives in predominately rocky waterways.
 Pallid sturgeon prefer swift river currents more often than do shovelnose sturgeon.

-In a study based in Montana and North Dakota conducted on both the pallid and shovelnose sturgeon, both species were fitted with radio transmitters so researchers could track their swimming habits.
+In a study in Montana and North Dakota conducted on both the pallid and shovelnose sturgeon, both species were fitted with radio transmitters so researchers could track their swimming habits.
 Pallid sturgeon were found to prefer wider river channels, midchannel sandbars, and numerous islands, and were most commonly recorded in water depths between 2 and 47 ft.
 The study also showed that the pallid sturgeon moved as much as 13 mi per day and up to 5.7 mi/h.
 Pallid sturgeon are believed to have preferred the muddy and generally warmer waters that existed prior to Missouri River dam construction.